Code-Institute-Submissions/EvanneB-get-the-recipe/README.md

 - The **Brownies** recipe is from [Sweetest Menu](https://www.sweetestmenu.com/vegan-brownies/)
 - The **Chocolate Fudge Cake** recipe is from [BBC Good Food](https://www.bbcgoodfood.com/recipes/chocolate-avocado-cake)
 - The **Lasange** recipe is from [BBC Good Food](https://www.bbc.co.uk/food/recipes/vegan_lasagne_89049)
-- The **Baked Broccoli with Creamy Tahini Dressing** recipe was taken from Roz Purcels 'No Fuss Vegan' cookbook pg
+- The **Baked Broccoli with Creamy Tahini Dressing** recipe was taken from Roz Purcell's 'No Fuss Vegan'cookbook (2020) pp 162
 - The **Vegan Taiwanese Popcorn Chickpea Chicken** recipe is from [I am Food Blog](https://iamafoodblog.com/vegan-taiwanese-popcorn-chickpea-chicken-recipe/)
-- The **Chickpea Satay Skewers** recipe was taken from Roz Purcels 'No Fuss Vegan' cookbook pg
+- The **Chickpea Satay Skewers** recipe was taken from Roz Purcell's 'No Fuss Vegan'cookbook (2020) pp 136
 - The **Risotto** recipe is from [Olive](https://www.olivemagazine.com/recipes/vegan/vegan-risotto/)
 - The **Mushroom and Chestnut Lentil Loaf** recipe is from [V8 Juice](https://v8juice.co.uk/recipes/mushroom-chestnut-lentil-loaf/)
 - The **Mushroom Pie** recipe is from [Wallflower Kitchen](http://wallflowerkitchen.com/creamy-leek-mushroom-pie-vegan/)